c4dt/eid-workshop/README.md

 - Exercise 4 - ZKP Measurements
   - Exercise 4a - ZKP Measurements calculations
   - Exercise 4b - Plotting of results

+# Solutions

+There are now solutions to the challenges and questions in the exercises.
+You can find them in the `exercise-x-solution` files.

+# Feedback

+Happy to receive feedback at c4dt-dev@epfl.ch.

+# LICENSE

+This is licensed under CC BY-SA 4.0 and MIT license.